adicu/learn.adicu.com/curriculum/chrome-extensions/index.md

 ### Link Replacement

-[Rick-Rolling](rick-roll) is hilarious.
+[Rick-Rolling][rick-roll] is hilarious.
 Let's make a certain percentage of the links on every page redirect to 'Never Gonna Give You Up'.

 Filename: `manifest.json`